 The original pioneers of Washington were so enamored with the abundant forests that covered the landscape that they nicknamed the area the Evergreen State, a name that has, unfortunately, not been adopted officially.
-It is no surprise then that when touring the state visits to the State Parks to experience those forests is recommended.
+Yet is no surprise that when touring the state, visiting the State Parks to experience those forests come highly recommended.
 The state thinks of itself as an embodiment of America the Beautiful, and this is a fair assessment made by the proud residents.

 However, situated on the West Coast of the US, the state also provides access to some magical and rugged coastline.
-Whale watching and ocean kayak tours are a major attraction (as is the Seattle Fish Market, although for different reasons).
+Whale watching and ocean kayak tours are both major attractions (as is the Seattle Fish Market).
 Tours out of Friday Harbor are often able to locate migrating Humpback Whales, and circling pods of Orca.

 Let’s have a look at the best resorts in Washington:

 Built on 6000 acres of mountain forest in Cle Elum, Suncadia Resort is a magnificent destination all year round.
 Over 40 miles of hiking trails snake out from the resort, which also houses 3 championship golf courses and a world-class day spa.
 There are several restaurants in the complex catering to a range of tastes, using hand-picked local produce.

 The Resort itself is centered around the majestic Lodge building which boasts 250 rooms of various sizes, and is complemented by the Suncadia Inn (14 rooms and 4 suites) and a selection of self-contained cabins.
 There are rooms to meet every whim, and a holiday at the Suncadia Resort will not disappoint.